followthegraph/epstein_flight_logs/README.md

 ### 3. Submit a Pull Request
 - Reference your issue in the pull request.
-- Include an image or PDF of the data you've transcribed so that it can be cross-checked. *(only reference sources in the offical sources list)*
-- Include a link to the document that the changes were pulled from so that the source can be verified.
+- Include which official source you referenced when working on the issue.
 - Keep it manageable.
-Nobody likes 3000 line code reviews.
 If you're adding lots of data, split it up into multiple pull requests.
+Nobody likes 3000 line code reviews

 ## Guidelines